Strangemother/pocketsocket-2/readme.md

 ---

-This solution absolutely exists for other protocols - for example _pipes_, _UDP sockets_, HTTP are all stackless (you don't need to manage the socket lifecycle.) and they will scale absolutely.
+This solution absolutely exists for other protocols - for example _pipes_, _UDP sockets_, HTTP are all stackless (you don't need to manage the socket life-cycle.) and they will scale absolutely.

 However websockets still has its limits when it comes to implementation.
 I maintain it's because Websockets are a hassle to scale.